Frequently Asked Questions

 A Council’s Advisory Panel serves as a group of interested members who monitor, internally and externally, issues relevant to their area of interest in order to inform and advise the Board of Directors.
 Members of the Advisory Panel may be called upon by the Steering Committee to do such things as respond to surveys, evaluate position papers, ensure that web pages are up to date, or conduct literature reviews.
 In addition, Advisory Panel members are encouraged to use the Member Bridge community to engage in discussions, ask questions, and share resources regarding the Council’s focus area (see the ).
 Advisory Panel members may also be called upon, based upon their expertise and experience, to serve on a Task Force.

-Members can join a Council or Institute’s Advisory Panel via Member Bridge.
+Members can join a Council’s Advisory Panel via Member Bridge.
 Go tofor step by step instructions on how to do so.

 If you are a member of a Council, visit the Council’s homepage on the APNA website:.
 Click on your Council’s name to visit its homepage, from which you can navigate to its Steering Committee and Advisory Panel communities on Member Bridge, view a listing of Council members, and view a description of the Council.
 Listings on the APNA website are updated periodically to reflect the current membership of the Advisory Panel’s community on Member Bridge.

 Your APNA Member Bridge community is the best way to communicate with your fellow Council members.
 Each Council has its own Steering Committee community (private and only viewable to Steering Committee members) and Advisory Panel community (viewable to all APNA members).
 When you post a message in the community’s online discussion, all members of the community will receive an email that contains your message.
 For instructions on how to use Member Bridge, see the .